haiyufirefish/CPP_Knowledges/CPP_Thread/Concept.md

 Threads are much like lightweight processes: each thread runs independently of the others, and each thread may run a different sequence of instructions.
-But all threads in a process share the same address space, and most of the data can be accessed directly from all threads¡ªglobal variables remain global, and pointers or references to objects or data can be passed around among threads.
+But all threads in a process share the same address space, and most of the data can be accessed directly from all threadsÂ¡Âªglobal variables remain global, and pointers or references to objects or data can be passed around among threads.
 ### The two reasons using concurrency:separation of concerns and performance
 For performance: there are two approaches: **data parallelism** and task parallelism.